Compensation issues at UNCA

 By Fall of 2018, concern over the level of compensation at UNCA had grown and a new task force to study that specific issue was formed.
 I was appointed to that task force as a member of the Institutional Development Committee of Faculty Senate.

 This report focused on salary and benefits for both faculty and staff at UNCA.
-It compared that compensation to cost of living as measured by consumer price index for Southeast urban areas.
+It compared that compensation to the cost of living as measured by the consumer price index for Southeast urban areas.
 We had good data on both of those going back a couple of decades so we were able to illustrate how our effective compensation has decreased over time.

 There were several issues with this study, such as